 - fails to respond to standard treatments

-If lifestyle changes alone don’t improve reflux-related breathing problems, doctors may treat narrowing of the esophagus by artificially enlarging it during a procedure called dilation.
+If lifestyle changes alone don’t improve reflux-related breathing problems, doctors may treat narrowing of the esophagus by artificially enlarging it during a procedure called esophageal dilation.
 This can be achieved by using balloons or progressively larger dilators.
-Your doctor may also recommend drug treatments for GERD symptoms and, in rarer cases, surgery.
+Your doctor may also recommend drug treatments for GERD symptoms and, in rare cases, surgery.

 There are some other small yet key things you can do to help GERD.
 Elevate the head of your bed by 4 to 8 inches.
 This helps the food in your stomach to remain in the stomach instead of going into your espohagus while you’re sleeping.
 You should also avoid using a ton of pillows when you sleep.
 This can put your body into an awkward position that worsens your GERD symptoms.
 Avoid wearing tight belts and clothing that put pressure on your abdomen as well.

 If you have both GERD and asthma, continue to take your prescribed asthma medications (and medications for GERD if your doctor has prescribed them) — and limit exposure to your asthma and GERD triggers.